-2. An index of 0.5 must be obtained at the end of each semester in order to hold any office on the campus or participate in athletics during the following semester.
+2. An index of 0.5 must be maintained in order to hold any office upon the campus.

-3. All teams, organizations, and groups, recognized as existing upon this campus, shall be conducted in accordance with the following eligibility rules :--
+3. All teams, organizations, and groups, recognized as existing upon this campus, shall be conducted in accordance with the following eligibility rules:-

 At the beginning of the functioning periods of these said bodies, the faculty advisors or executive heads shall submit to the Student Senate a list of those in whom they are interested.
 The Senate shall obtain their indices for the first preceding official index and notify the responsible parties of any who may not be eligible according to section two above, and any other rules in force at that time.
-At the request of the before mentioned parties the Senate shall ask the Dean to obtain the current indices of those previously found to he ineligible. and to determine if they are then eligible.
-All former ineligibles, found to be eligible, shall be allowed to continue in that organization until again found ineligible.
+At the request of the before mentioned parties the Senate shall ask the Dean to obtain the current indices of those previously found to be ineligible, and to determine if they are then eligible.
+All former ineligibles, found to be eligible. shall be allowed to continue in that organization until again found ineligible.
 All those found ineligible shall not be permitted to represent that organization during the time in which they remain in such state.